manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 ### Update

-For complete reference of payload and response see Manticore's [Update API](https://manual.manticoresearch.com/Data_creation_and_modification/Updating_documents/UPDATE)
+For a complete reference of payload and response, see Manticore's [Update API](https://manual.manticoresearch.com/Data_creation_and_modification/Updating_documents/UPDATE).

 `body` properties consist of:

 - index name
-- document as array of properties
+- document as an array of properties
 - id as document id or query array

 If id is used, only one document can be updated: